Inflectra/rapise-documentation/docs/Guide/spreadsheet_editor.md

 ## Spreadsheet Grid

-The main spreadsheet grid lets you see the cells in the spreadsheet, select a range and use the [Speadsheet ribbon](toolbar_spreadsheet.md) to change the format:
+The main spreadsheet grid lets you see the cells in the spreadsheet, select a range and use the [Spreadsheet ribbon](toolbar_spreadsheet.md) to change the format:

 ![spreadsheet-editor-cells](./img/spreadsheet_editor3.png)